 Look at your backside, inner arms, and abdomen.
 Those areas that haven’t seen the sun very much have minimal to no signs of "aging."
 They look young!
 The areas that have seen the sun without protection look older, less firm, more wrinkled, less smooth, and have less bounce back.
 Now you’ve seen just how strongly unprotected sun exposure and wrinkles are connected.

 Fact: Sun damage begins the first minute unprotected skin is exposed to daylight!

 What You Can Do to Help Dry Skin and Wrinkles

-As significant as these ingredients are to the improvement of skin's structure, it is still of vital importance to use an effective sunscreen rated SPF 30 or higher 365 days a year.
-We know the topic of sunscreen might not quite as buzz-worthy as the latest anti-wrinkle miracle, but without sunscreen, you have no chance of helping your skin resist wrinkles and numerous other signs of aging.
-It really is that important!
+- Sun protection is always the icing on the cake, literally.
+As significant as all these ingredients are to improving skin in the short term and long term, it’s still critical to use an effective sunscreen rated SPF 30 or higher 365 days a year.
+We know the topic of sunscreen might not quite as sexy as the latest anti-wrinkle miracle ingredient is, but without sunscreen, you have no chance of helping your skin resist wrinkles and other visible signs of aging.

 The Best Skin of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula's Choice Skincare products.
 You'll find products for all skin types and a range of concerns, from acne and sensitive skin to wrinkles, pores, and sun damage.
 With Paula's Choice Skincare, you can get (and keep) the best skin of your life!
 Learn more at Shop Paula's Choice.